American Revolution: Liberalism

 John Locke is often referred to as "the philosopher of the American Revolution" due to his work in the Social Contract and Natural Rights theories that underpinned the Revolution's political ideology.
 Locke's Two Treatises of Government published in 1689 was especially influential.
 He argued that all humans were created equally free, and governments therefore needed the "consent of the governed".
+This contrasted and conflicted sharply with the British system of inherited political power and hierarchy.
 In late eighteenth-century America, belief was still widespread in "equality by creation" and "rights by creation".
 Locke's ideas on liberty influenced the political thinking of English writers such as John Trenchard, Thomas Gordon, and Benjamin Hoadly, whose political ideas in turn also had a strong influence on the American Patriots.
 His work also inspired symbols used in the American Revolution such as the "Appeal to Heaven" found on the Pine Tree Flag, which alludes to Locke's concept of the right of revolution.

 The theory of the social contract influenced the belief among many of the Founders that the right of the people to overthrow their leaders, should those leaders betray the historic rights of Englishmen, was one of the "natural rights" of man.
 The Americans heavily relied on Montesquieu's analysis of the wisdom of the "balanced" British Constitution (mixed government) in writing the state and national constitutions.

 Republicanism

 The American interpretation of republicanism was inspired by the Whig party in Great Britain which openly criticized the corruption within the British government.
 Americans were increasingly embracing republican values, seeing Britain as corrupt and hostile to American interests.
-The colonists associated political corruption with ostentatious luxury and inherited aristocracy.
+Radical Whig ideology profoundly influenced colonial American political philosophy with its love of liberty and opposition to tyrannical government.
+The American revolutionaries associated political corruption with ostentatious luxury and inherited aristocracy.

 The Founding Fathers were strong advocates of republican values, particularly Samuel Adams, Patrick Henry, John Adams, Benjamin Franklin, Thomas Jefferson, Thomas Paine, George Washington, James Madison, and Alexander Hamilton, which required men to put civic duty ahead of their personal desires.
 Men were honor bound by civic obligation to be prepared and willing to fight for the rights and liberties of their countrymen.
 John Adams wrote to Mercy Otis Warren in 1776, agreeing with some classical Greek and Roman thinkers: "Public Virtue cannot exist without private, and public Virtue is the only Foundation of Republics."
 He continued:

 There must be a positive Passion for the public good, the public Interest, Honour, Power, and Glory, established in the Minds of the People, or there can be no Republican Government, nor any real Liberty.
 And this public Passion must be Superior to all private Passions.
 Men must be ready, they must pride themselves, and be happy to sacrifice their private Pleasures, Passions, and Interests, nay their private Friendships and dearest connections, when they Stand in Competition with the Rights of society.